gabrielvegamotta/PCB-Design-Guidelines/README.md

 For any hardware project to as successful as it can be, it relays on three aspects:

-- Clear definition of the requirements and objectives.
+- Clear definition of the concepts and requirements for that project.
 - Applying the best technics for schematic and layout together with good references and datasheets.
 - Good documentation of the whole design process.